XDC-Community/docs/get-started/dev-environment/brownie.md

- Initializing a new Brownie Project
+## Initializing a new Brownie Project

 ```
 brownie init
 ```

+### Compiling a XRC20 & deploying to the network

   We will be deploying the following XRC20
   ```solidity